MedJamal/mvc-pattern-php/README.md

 ### Here are the steps to follow to see this test this package :
 * Download this package
-* Go to your project: cd your-path
+* With your terminal, go to your project: cd your-path
 * Run this command: php composer.phar update
 * Go to the URL: your-path/articles